supercollider/supercollider.github.io/development/building-raspberrypi.md

 the `-dhw:0` above is the internal soundcard. change this to `-dhw:1` for usb soundcards. `aplay -l` will list available devices.

-step4 (compile & install sc master)
+step4 (compile & install supercollider)
 --
 1. `git clone --recursive git://github.com/supercollider/supercollider`
 2. `cd supercollider`